rkulla/textscroll/README.md

 You can choose between different kinds of scroll modes and options, such as changing the scroll speed, pausing, colors, search strings, case, and info.

+If a file has extra blank lines they won't be shown, so that you're never staring at empty space.

 Some examples of possible uses for textscroll:

 - As a screen saver.

 - Practice speed reading.
-Just set the program at a fast speed and see if you can keep up!
+Just set the program at a fast speed and see if you can keep up.

 - Playing a musical instrument while reading sheet music.